Astros vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the favorite over the last 10 matchups, the Astros have a record of 3-4.

+- In their last 10 games with a total, the Astros and their opponents have failed to hit the over four times.

-- The Astros are winless against the spread in their last two chances.
-Houston games have gone under the point total three times in a row, and the average total during this stretch was 8.7 runs.
+- In their last two games with a spread, the Astros failed to cover each time.
+Houston games have finished below the set point total four straight times, and the average total during this streak was 9.1 runs.

 Astros Betting Records & Stats

-- The Astros are 57-45 in games they were favored on the moneyline (winning 55.9% of those games).
+- The Astros have won 55.3% of the games this season when they were the moneyline favorite (57-46).

-- The Astros have a 66.7% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Astros have an implied win probability of 60%.

-- Houston has played in 147 games with an over/under set, and have combined with its opponents to go over the total 77 times (77-67-3).
+- Houston has combined with opponents to go over the total 77 times this season for a 77-68-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!